 Light, healthful and flavorful Lemony Broccoli, Barley and White Bean Salad!

+Serve over lettuce such as butter lettuce, arugula or spinach.
 Perfect for lunch or a side salad with dinner!
 Definitely NOT your momma’s old-fashioned broccoli salad!

 Serve on the side with: